chrisbate1/Momentum/README.md

 # Momentum
 Series of momentum factor trading strategies
-The lottery strategy is technically not the same as momentum, adding further value
+The lottery strategy is technically not the same as momentum, adding value